Jericho1060/sb-fuel-time/readme.md

 ## Installation

+### On a basic chip (0.2 slower refresh time than advanced)

+Copy and paste the content of the file `fueltime_basic.yolol` on the chip

+### On an advanced chip (0.2s faster refresh time than on basic)

-Copy and paste the content of the file `fueltime.yolol` on the chip
+Copy and paste the content of the file `fueltime_advanced.yolol` on the chip

 ## Support or donation